TelecomTS: A Multi-Modal Observability Dataset for Time Series and Language Analysis: Anomaly Curation Details

 \section{Anomaly Curation Details}

 \xhdr{Modeling KPI Effects} To simulate an anomaly, we apply transformations to our collected wireless data.
 Specifically, we alternate between sampling from two exponential distributions, one to get the anomaly inter-arrival time (the time between two anomalies) and one to get the anomaly duration.
+We adopt exponential priors following established real-world behavior in wireless and networked systems \cite{anomaly_duration_interarrival}, where anomaly inter-arrival times and durations have been repeatedly observed to exhibit memoryless characteristics and weak temporal dependence.
+Importantly, our results are not sensitive to this specific choice: since anomalies are segmented into fixed-length samples, changing the prior solely affects the within-sample duration distribution, while downstream task performance on anomaly detection, root cause analysis, and other tasks remains similar.
 This gives us a set of timestamps $(s_i,t_i)$ of anomaly start and end time pairs.
 For each timestamp $(s_i,t_i)$, we will assign it some anomaly type $a_i$.
 Then, for the relevant affect KPIs affected by this anomaly type $(v_j^{s_i},\dots,v_j^{t_i})$, we apply a function to get our transformed data, $(f(v_j^{s_i}),\dots, f(v_j^{t_i}))$.

 As anomalies can have diverse effects on KPIs, as evidenced by the gathered scholarly material, we use $8$ different function types listed in Table \ref{tab:functiondescriptions}.
 Two of such function types, constant addition and multiplication, are static, while the other functions evolve with time.
 Next, given that many KPIs have a fixed range of possible values (e.g., UL\_BLER can only be between $0$ and $1$), we assign boundaries to all KPIs when appropriate and truncate any values that exceed these boundaries.
 This often occurs with transformations such as exponential growth, where KPIs experience saturation, usually signaling a severe anomaly.